DB

 Starting price$159/mo€249/moFree~$125/mo

-The positioning is pretty clear when you lay it out: Databox wins on goals/forecasting, mobile experience, and ease of setup for in-house teams.
-Whatagraph wins on agency-specific features (white-labeling, scheduled client delivery, AI on all plans).
-Looker Studio wins on price (free) and connector breadth, but demands more technical setup.
-And Klipfolio sits in the middle — more customizable than Databox, but with a steeper learning curve.
+The positioning sharpens pretty fast when you lay it out side by side.
+Databox wins on goals/forecasting, mobile experience, and fast setup for in-house teams who aren't doing anything exotic.
+Whatagraph wins for agencies — white-labeling, scheduled client delivery, AI on every tier.
+Looker Studio wins on price (free) and connector depth, but demands setup time and technical tolerance.
+And Klipfolio sits in the middle — more customizable than Databox, steeper learning curve, and pricing that trends similarly once you start adding sources.

 It's a strong fit if:

-• You're an in-house marketing or ops team that needs a centralized KPI view across multiple platforms
+• You're an in-house marketing or ops team that needs a single KPI view across platforms and doesn't want to involve IT to get there

-• Your whole team needs dashboard access — unlimited users means no per-seat cost creep
+• You need your whole team in the dashboard — unlimited users means no per-seat budget conversation

-• You value mobile access — the native apps are among the best in this category
+• Mobile access is real, not theoretical — the native apps are genuinely among the best in this space

-• You're an agency needing white-labeled, scheduled client delivery — Whatagraph is built for that
+• You're an agency that needs white-labeled, scheduled client delivery — Whatagraph is purpose-built for that workflow

-• You need deep data transformation, SQL modeling, or warehouse integration — this isn't a BI tool
+• You need SQL-level data transformation or warehouse integration — Databox isn't a BI tool and doesn't try to be

-• AI summaries are a must-have and $399/mo isn't in your range — look at Whatagraph (AI on all plans)
+• AI summaries are a must-have and $399/mo isn't workable — Whatagraph includes AI on every plan

-• DIY BI Launch (May 2025) — Datasets, no-code SQL builder, multidimensional metrics, and drill-downs for deeper analysis without a data engineer
+• DIY BI Launch (May 2025) — Datasets, a no-code SQL builder, multidimensional metrics, and drill-downs designed for analysis without a data engineer.
+The most strategically interesting product move Databox has made in years.

-• Free Plan Removal (July 2025) — Sunset the free tier, replaced with a 14-day Growth plan trial
+• Free Plan Removed (July 2025) — Replaced the free tier with a 14-day Growth plan trial.
+Still contentious in the review community.

-• MCP Integration (2025) — Connect Databox to AI tools like ChatGPT or Claude to access metrics and trigger actions from your workflow
+• MCP Integration (2025) — Connect Databox metrics to AI tools like ChatGPT or Claude to query your data conversationally.
+Sounds gimmicky; probably won't be.

-• Improved Forecast tool — Best-case and worst-case scenario modeling for any metric
+• Forecast tool upgrade — Best-case and worst-case scenario modeling added for any tracked metric, not just top-line ones.

-• Enhanced custom metrics — More flexible formula builder with cross-source calculations on higher tiers
+• Custom metrics builder expansion — More flexible cross-source formula calculations on higher tiers.

 Featured Databox Dashboard Templates